vivaxgen/MicroHaps/README.md

 ------------

-## Running only the FASTQ Quality Control step on local devices/private servers (not ADA)
+## Running only the FASTQ Quality Control step on local devices and HPCs
 Create sample list CSV file, using the command below, to run script in the folder containing your FASTQ files.

 Alternatively, you can manually create a CSV sample file with only the samples you require.
 The CSV needs the sample IDs (which should correspond to your FASTQ file IDs) in a single column with "sample" as the column name.
 The column name "sample" is case sensitive.